staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/requests.md

 You can use __binary__ data to send information you can't enter manually in the Postman editor with your request body, such as image, audio, and video files.
 (You can also send text files.)

-Select **Select file** and choose the file you want to send.
+Select the file you want to send with the request.
 You can select a file from your local system, and Postman saves the file path in the request.

 >You can also upload a file to the Postman cloud.
 This is useful if you want to share the request with others on your team or use the request in a monitor or scheduled collection run.
 Learn more about [uploading files for shared requests](#upload-files-for-shared-requests-and-cloud-runs).